Xabaril/AspNetCore.Diagnostics.HealthChecks/src/HealthChecks.InfluxDB/README.md

 ```

 If you are sharing a single `InfluxDBClient` for every time a health check is requested,
-you must ensure automatic recovery is enable so that the InfluxDBClient can be re-established if lost.
+you must ensure automatic recovery is enabled so that the `InfluxDBClient` can be re-established if lost.

 ```cs
 public void ConfigureServices(IServiceCollection services)